Advantages of Cloth Nappies

-So, the earlier you start with real nappies, the more you will save.
+So, the earlier you start with cloth nappies, the more you will save.
 Equally, the more children you have, the more you will save, because you will be reusing nappies and wraps you have already bought – unlike disposables, where every penny you spend is money down the drain when the nappy comes off.

 The nappies I used for my first son were effectively paid off (if considered paid for at the same rate as for disposables, although in fact I bought them upfront) when he was around 6 months old.
-Since then, most of his monthly child allowance has gone straight into the bank as savings for the future.
+Since then, most of his monthly child benefit went straight into the bank as savings for the future.
 When my second child came, I spent about £60 more to top up, as I had a year where both were in nappies.
 In January 2002 I had new fronts on my kitchen units and new appliances, and I reckon my not using disposables will have paid for this.
 After son number 2 came out of nappies, I sold all my nappies and wraps and recouped around about £100 on what I had initially paid, meaning that the cost of putting my second child into cloth nappies was a negative (ie. a saving!) of £40 or so.

 Were you aware that real nappies are better for your child’s health than disposables?
 There are a number of reasons why this is so, some proved and some contentious theory (no prizes for guessing who disputes them!).

 When you start to breastfeed your child, one of the signs that your milk has come in OK is your baby’s production of wet nappies.
 Wet (inside the waterproofing, of course!) is good.
 Many women have a difficult start to breastfeeding, and worry that their child is not getting enough milk.
-If you use real nappies, their wetness will reassure you, or their dryness will alert you to the fact that something is going wrong.
+If you use cloth nappies, their wetness will reassure you, or their dryness will alert you to the fact that something is going wrong.
 You have no clues on this front with a baby in disposables, and for a first time mum in the early days, that can be very worrying.

 Similarly, when your child is unwell, an early indication of this is often a reduction in wee production, sometimes even before other symptoms.
-Again, with real nappies, you will be very attuned to what is normal for your child, and what is not.
+Again, with cloth nappies, you will be very attuned to what is normal for your child, and what is not.

 In Europe, the use of additional padding is accepted practice in paediatric hospitals as a method for managing hip displacement in newborns.
 According to J A Wilkinson (Proc R Soc Med 1975 Aug;68(8):476-9), “[For] those babies in whom the capsule of the hip-joint is mechanically stretched: Spontaneous reduction and recovery is high in this group, if the babies are nursed in the prone posture with double nappies.”
 Of course, in much of Europe these days, that additional padding is now disposable, but cloth nappies by their nature provide similar benefits from the start for all children.